austinxewell/my-dev-blog/_posts/2025-11-03-personal-blog-november-2025.markdown

 **Tailwind Love...
 Until Tables Come Around** 🎨

-I’ll say it — I love using **Tailwind CSS**.
+I’ll say it...
+I love using **Tailwind CSS**.
 The speed, flexibility, and control it gives when building UIs is unmatched.
 Being able to rapidly style and adjust components without leaving my markup has completely changed how I approach front-end development.

 That said, there is one area where Tailwind really starts to show its limits: **tables**.